-Students from other law schools who wish to apply to the Law Center as a nonmatriculating student must comply with the following regulations:
+Students from other law schools who wish to apply to the Law Center as nonmatriculating students must comply with the following regulations:

 - A complete application and a nonrefundable application fee of \$25.
 The deadline to apply for nonmatriculating admission for the fall semester is June 1. - A petition stating the full reasons for requesting to visit the LSU Law Center must be submitted along with any additional supporting documents.
-Applicants should indicate in their petition is they are applying for one or two semesters.
-A personal resume may also be submitted. - The applicant must submit a letter from the Dean of the law school currently attending certifying the student's permission to attend as a nonmatriculating students. - A completed Proof of Immunization Form must be submitted before a student may register.
+Applicants should indicate in their petition if they are applying for one or two semesters.
+A personal resume may also be submitted. - The applicant must submit a letter from the Dean of the law school currently attended certifying that the student has permission to attend as a nonmatriculating students. - A completed Proof of Immunization Form must be submitted before a student may register.